ipfabric/docs/docs/support/known_issues/Vendors/brocade.md

 table.

-**Issue for networks that contain Ruckus Wireless Equipment:** Because we have enabled the OUI IP Fabric will try logging into all the Access Points which has caused discovery to hang in our lab network.
+**Issue for networks that contain Ruckus Wireless Equipment:** Because we have enabled the OUI IP Fabric will try logging in to all the Access Points which has caused discovery to hang in our lab network.

 **Fix for Ruckus Wireless environments that DO NOT have Brocade